pulumi/registry/themes/default/content/registry/packages/vsphere/installation-configuration.md

 * .NET: [`Pulumi.Vsphere`](https://www.nuget.org/packages/Pulumi.Vsphere)

 ## Configuring Credentials

+Pulumi relies on the vSphere SDK to authenticate requests from your computer to vSphere.
+Your credentials are never sent to pulumi.com.
+The Pulumi vSphere Provider needs to be configured with vSphere credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: